jlazzz/jlazzz.github.io/_pages/about.md

 **Motivation**

-COVID-19 caused shutdown of the facilities necessary for AlbertaSat to solder circuit boards, so a workaround was needed to avoid falling behind schedule.
+COVID-19 caused the shutdown of the facilities necessary for AlbertaSat to solder circuit boards, so a workaround was needed to avoid falling behind schedule.

 Professional solder reflow ovens are typically quite expensive, but I was able to get my hands on a toaster oven and retrofit it to use a PIC microcontroller board to reflow circuit boards for at-home work.

 **Overview**

-With the ability to custom-program temperature profiles, the oven can reach > 250 °C and has sufficient stability to successfully solder 0.8 mm pitch, tin-ball, ball grid array (BGA) chips (performance w/ smaller pitch components has not yet been tested).
+With the ability to custom-program temperature profiles, the oven can reach > 250°C and has sufficient stability to successfully solder 0.8 mm pitch, tin-ball, ball grid array (BGA) chips (performance w/ smaller pitch components has not yet been tested).
 Temperature profile testing and optimization was done to ensure performance was sufficient before being used to solder expensive hardware.

 # Other...